 Recently, a friend sent me all-natural acne spot patches only sold in South Korea.
-These patches sucks up pus from cystic acne and shields them from debris and UV rays.
+These patches suck up pus from cystic acne and shield them from debris and UV rays.
 By creating a moist and sterile environment, healing time is decreased.

 America has built a shame culture around acne with expectations to either harmfully pop zits or cover them with makeup.
 Whereas in South Korea, it's acceptable to publicly treat your skin.
 There are two trends occurring in the American health and beauty market.

 - K-Beauty products

 - The Korean beauty industry has been growing at a rate of 9.2% even with a global economic recession.
 By 2020, the South Korean industry is expected to exceed $13 billion (up from $11.6 billion in 2015), predicts Euromonitor International.

 - All-natural beauty products

 All-natural products are becoming more popular.
 According to Amy Regan of Skinfix, 73% of millennials say they want natural skincare products.

 We noticed the difference in branding and packaging between the U.S. and Asia.
 While Asia has a tendency for cute and animated, U.S. markets prefer clean and simple.